dhanya-d2004/samarth_project_gov/README.md

 Step 3: Set Up the Database
 You need to load the data from the CSV file into a local SQLite database that the chatbot can query.
 Ensure you have crop_rainfall_integrated_cleaned.csv in the same directory as setup_db.py.
+Copy the relative path of the csv file and paste it in setup_db.py file.
 Run the database setup script: python setup_db.py
 This script creates the samarth_agri_climate.db file and populates the integrated_data table.